Mister-Meeseeks/BitScribe/docs/Protocol.md

 The purpose of dimunitive addresses are to allowed documents to be located and shared using fewer number of bits.
 At the cost of potentially higher probability of collission.
-However in the case of collission, the client can always retry with more bits.
+However in the case of collission, the client can always query with more bits.

-## Encoding Chunks
+## Chunks

+Engravings divide a document's data up into **chunks**, which are sub-units of data small enough to fit within a single transaction.
+A chunk contains both a segment of data from the document as well as encoding metadata specific to that chunk.

+A **chunk scheme** is metadata that describes how to encode and decode the document to and from individual chunks.
+Chunk schemes are one-to-one specific to individual engravings.
+Individual engravings can have different chunk schemes, even if they're representing the same document.
+It's the responsibility of the reader client to scan the each engraving's chunk individual scheme when reconstructing the document.

-Documents are divisible into **chunks**, which are sub-units of data small enough to fit within a single transaction.
-A **chunk scheme** is metadata that describes how to encode and decode a document to and from a set of chunks.
-A document and chunk scheme uniquely define a **chunk set**.
-All chunks within a chunk set are unique, allowing for the same chunk to be duplicated in a dataset without fear of corrupting the document reconstruction.
+A document and chunk scheme uniquely and deterministically define a **chunk set**.
+All chunks within a chunk are always unique.
+(Although the document segments themselves do not have to be unique.
+The encoding metadata assures set uniqueness.)
+This property allows for individual chunks to be duplicated in the engraving without requiring resolution or risking data corruption.

+#### Fill in Chunk Scheme details

-## Engravings
+## Anchors

-An **engraving** is a deterministically recoverable representation of a chunk set along with metadata related to the protocol version and chunk codec.
-Engravings can be retrieved with reference to a single blockchain transaction.
-A **signed engraving** is an engraving whose reference transaction's first output is to the document address.

-Signed engravings prevents forgeries, errors in the protocol or chunk codec mismatches.
-A user reading a document can verify that the recovered document matches the signature.
-It also allows us to canonically query a document regardless of when, where or if an engraving has been made.

-To do so the user takes the document hash, and checks the unspent transactions (if any) at the document address.
-(The document address is the result of a cryptographic hash, and therefore transactions at the address are all unspendable.)
-Going in chronological order the user treats each transaction as a potential capstone and uses it to attempt to recover the docuent.

-If no transactions are present or no transactions are valid complete capstones, then the user concludes that the document has not been engraved.
-If a forged engraving is presnet, its hash won't match the address and can be discarded.
-If multiple valid engravings are present, then the user simply uses the first valid one.
-This also allows for multiple engravings using different chunk codecs.
-Since the engraving includes this metadata the user can use the available or most efficient chunk codec.
+**Anchors** is how reader clients discover engravings (if any) from a document's address.
+Engravings are references by an unspent transaction output (UTXO) at the document address.
+(As a random cryptographic hash, UTXOs at the document address are permanetely unspendable.)

+To find an engraving, the reader cliend follows the UTXO back to the candidate.
+Not all candidates will be valid engravings.
+(Any blockchain user can send a transaction to the document address.)
+However by checking that the engraving structure is valid, and that the engraving's hash matches the address, an authentic anchor (if any exist) will always be recovered.
+Since the cost of blockchain writes are much higher than blockchain reads, denial-of-service attacks by faking anchors in the blockchain is infeasible.

+**Dimunitive Anchors** are the same concept as anchors, but the UTXO is sent to the document's dimunitive address.
+The UTXO making up the dimunitive anchor always occurs on a transaction shared with a regular anchor.
+Reader clients must take care to verify that the paired addresses represent a valid canonical/dimunitive pair, to avoid forgery attacks.

+As long as an an anchor to an authentic engraving exists at the canonical document address, this validates the dimunitive by definition.
+If the subset engraving hashes to the document's hash, then the subset of bits will in turn hash to the dimunitive.

 ## Capstone Transaction

-The engraving's reference transaction is a **capstone transaction**.
+The transaction in the engraving that outputs the anchor is the **capstone transaction**.
 Using it a reader can determistically and in bounded time retrieve each chunk's constituent transaction.
-Keystone transactions must conform to a specific structure to be considered valid:
+Capstone transactions must conform to a specific structure to be considered valid:

 * Inputs - Complete set of root transactions for the scroll (see below) in the engraving.
 Must only contain ribbon root transactions.